Klaipėda Region: German ultimatum

 By late 1938, Lithuania had lost control of the situation in the Territory.
 In the early hours of 23 March 1939, after an oral ultimatum had caused a Lithuanian delegation to travel to Berlin, the Lithuanian Minister of Foreign Affairs Juozas Urbšys and his German counterpart Joachim von Ribbentrop signed the Treaty of the Cession of the Memel Territory to Germany in exchange for a Lithuanian Free Zone for 99 years in the port of Memel that would use the facilities erected in previous years.

 Hitler had anticipated that aboard a Kriegsmarine naval ship and at dawn sailed into Memel to celebrate the return heim ins Reich of the Memelland.
-That proved to be the last of a series of bloodless annexations of territories separated from the Germany by the Treaty of Versailles, which had been perceived by many Germans as a humiliation.
+That proved to be the last of a series of bloodless annexations of territories separated from Germany by the Treaty of Versailles, which had been perceived by many Germans as a humiliation.
 German forces seized the territory even before the official Lithuanian ratification.
-The United Kingdom and France, as after the revolt of 1923, took no action.
+The United Kingdom and France, after the revolt of 1923, took no action.
 It was under those conditions that the Seimas was forced to approve the treaty in the hope that Germany would not press any other territorial demands upon Lithuania.

-Still, the reunion with Germany was welcomed by the majority of the population, both Germans and Memelanders.
+Still, the reunion with Germany was welcomed by the majority of the population, both Germans and Memellanders.

-According to the treaty, the citizens of the Memel Territory were allowed to choose their citizenship: either German or Lithuanian.
-303 people or, counting family members, 585, asked for Lithuanian citizenship, but only 20 requests were granted.
+According to the treaty, the citizens of the Memel Territory were allowed to choose their citizenship: either German or Lithuanian, 303 people, or counting family members, 585, asked for Lithuanian citizenship, but only 20 requests were granted.
 Another term stated that persons who had settled in the Memel Territory during the occupation period from 1923 to 1939 should emigrate.
 About 8,900 Lithuanians did so.
 At the same time, Germany expelled about 1,300 local Memel and Lithuanian Jews and about 40 Prussian Lithuanians.